mfurquim/udacity-capstone/tex/md/proposal.md

 The Arvato's data set is a compilation of financial data from their customers.
 The customers data set has 369 features (columns) and almost 200K observations (rows), whereas the Germany data set contains 366 features (columns) almost 900K observations (rows).
 The additional features from the customers data set are: customer_group, online_purchase, and product_group.
-On Listing \ref{lst:add_feat} there is a sample of those different features.
+On Listing \ref{lst:add_feat} there is a few examples of those different features.

 \begin{listing}[htp]
   \inputminted{python}{code/sample_additional_features.py}